Wherever there are human beings, there's invariably going to be conflict.

-Having them address their interpersonal difficulties privately allows them the opportunity to express their feelings in a safe environment.
+Addressing an employee's interpersonal difficulties privately allows them the opportunity to express their feelings in a safe environment.
 It also prevents bystanders from getting needlessly involved.

 Choose a place where you can converse without getting interrupted, perhaps within 24 hours of the event.
 This allows the participants to sleep on the problem, which will give them a fresher perspective.
 It also gives everybody a chance to cool off and get away from the office for a while.

 However, don't let unresolved work disputes simmer for too long.

 Once it's time for the meeting, gather the people together in a private conference room and address the issue head-on.

 Allow the participants to say what they want to say without interrupting or imposing your judgment on them.
 Letting everyone be heard clears the air.